AgentMC/Sao18/Translate/En/PR-III-01.md

 However, she immediately rebuilds her mind and shouts at the communication device with a sharp voice.

 "Left turn 180 degrees, after withdrawal at full speed!
-We will retreat to Cardinal airspace!"
+We will retreat to Cardina airspace!"

 『Roger that!!』